marcoparello/CTF-Writeups/BCACTF-5/misc/This-is-NOT-the-flag.md

 ![](../images/this-is-not-the-flag-part-2.png)

-That kind of looks like Base64, so I used `dcode.fr`’s Base64 decoder with the brute force option turned on:
+From past experiences with text encodings in CTF's, I recognized that the text looked similar to the Base64 encoding.
+So, I used `dcode.fr`’s Base64 decoder with the brute force option turned on:

 ![](../images/this-is-not-the-flag-part-3.png)